AndrewGrishchenko/ALTRestCLI/README.md

 1. You can easily run a built package `java -jar restclient-*.jar`
 2. Or you can run on yourself.
 For this, run `./mvnw spring-boot:run`

+### Note
+As tested on ALT Linux, you need java-17-openjdk-devel package to build from source